shervinafshar/Persian-HIG/PersianHIG_EN_Main4_Chapter2.md

 Truncating names and other text strings is another issue which needs special attention in Persian.
 This will be discussed in a future update of this document.

-12. **Persian software should be able to accept Persian names for the objects they are dealing with.**
+**Rule 12: Persian software should be able to accept Persian names for the objects they are dealing with.**

 **Current infrastructures and protocols may not permit this, but this is expected to change over time.**

-### 1.5.Dual Language User Interface {.western dir="LTR"}
+### 2.5.
+Dual Language User Interface

 Most of the existing software user interfaces are not localized for Persian.
 Limited availability of the Persian localization is expected to continue for quite some time.
 Also, many types of software are too specialized to be localized for Persian.
 Also, the existing global trends necessitate the use of the English language in many cases.
 This means that for the time being, instead of having a unified Persian working environment on the computer, we are facing a bi-lingual environment.

 The differences in the text direction of Persian and Latin (mostly English) in such a bi-lingual environment create some issues.
 For example, consider the menu bar.
 Since the menu bar is text oriented and is usually read like text, it is expected to follow the direction of the text it is written in.
 On the other hand, we specified that often used and common elements in the user interface should have stable and constant placements to facilitate ease of use.

 There is a contradiction among the rules here that needs a resolution.
 In most cases, when an element is used in many places (which is the case with menu bar) the principle of keeping stability and consistency has a higher priority and we have to keep both menu bars in the same direction which means that one of them will not be in the correct reading order.
 Items that have more local and specific uses adhere to the orientation implied by their language.
 For example, a text label for an entry field written in a Latin should be always placed to the left of the field, while the text label for an entry field in written in Persian should be always placed to the right of the field.
-This issue is further discussed in 5.
+This issue is further discussed in chapter 5.

-[1](#sdfootnote1anc)TP^^PT Apple Macintosh GUI introduced in 1984

-[2](#sdfootnote2anc)TP^^PT Warning the users about dangerous and irreversible operations is OK and desired.

-[3](#sdfootnote3anc)TP^^PT A good example is the trash can (recycle bin) metaphor

-\
-\